pepurion/aleph/content/System/Encounter.md

 Shooting beyond a weapon's effective range adds 1 **Obstacle** to **Combat** check for each multiple of its range exceeded (e.g. Pistol 1m-10m = 0, 11m-20m = 1, 21m-30m = 2...)

+Additionally you can get **Assist** by having a stable position while shooting.

 ### Surprise Attack
 If you are Sneaking and unnoticed, you gain **[+]** on a melee **Combat** check.